PrismLibrary/Prism-Documentation/docs/xamarin-forms/behaviors/eventtocommandbehavior.md

 # Using the EventToCommandBehavior

-The `EventToCommandBehavior` class provide a convenient way to, in XAML, "bind" events to `ICommand` according to MVVM paradigm to avoid code behind.
+The `EventToCommandBehavior` class provides a convenient way to, in XAML, "bind" events to `ICommand` according to MVVM paradigm to avoid code behind.

-### Usage
+## Properties

 The `EventToCommandBehavior` expose the following properties